ziedak/Flux/README.md

 ## The Project

 We want to make a pricing table for different plans (Month to month, 12/24/36 months) and different mileage packages (lite, standard, unlimited).
-We should be able to retrieve the latest version of the table (matrix) and save it any changes done to it.
+We should be able to retrieve the latest version of the table (matrix) and save any changes done to it.
 However, there's one special case that we need to handle.
 When we edit any number on the table, it should be updated as is, **except** for the "lite" column; when you edit any number in the light column, the row should be updated automatically.
 We will explain more later.

 ## The Tasks